-So the key thing here is where the business is based.
+So the key thing here is where the business is based – primarily.

-It must be noted that online business is not a mystical or magical activity as many perceive it to be.
+I must add that online business is not a mystical or magical activity as many think.
 It is mostly business concepts from offline, applied on the internet.
 That is why most kinds of internet business have the same name and form as their offline equivalent, as you will discover below.

 How does an online business work?

-The paragraph above sheds some light on this issue.
+The paragraph above sheds some light on this.

-Each type of online business has its specific way to operate, based on its offline concept.
+Each type of online business has its specific way to operate, based on its concept offline.

-Although online businesses reside on the internet, their principles of operation are the same as those of that type of business offline.
+Although online businesses reside on the internet, their principles of operation are the same as those of the same type of business offline.
 Online business and offline business are both BUSINESS, involving the exchange of ‘something’ for money.

 But people generally ignore that reality.
-In many quarters, online business is perceived as this strange activity that can not be fathomed – a perspective which is unrealistic.
+Many people think that online business is some strange activity that can not be fathomed – which is a wrong way to consider it.

 Like offline business, you must have something to offer or sell.
-It could be tangibles, service, or – as it is done on the internet – information (referred to as ‘digital products’).
+It could be tangibles, service, or – as it is done on the internet – information (which is referred to as ‘digital products’).
 The ‘thing’ to sell does not necessarily have to be your own.
-In the same way people act as middle men offline, connecting producers and consumers, some online business people – referred to as affiliates – do the same.
+In the same way people act as middlemen offline, connecting producers and consumers, some online business people – referred to as affiliates – do the same.

 Or just how there are people who write, publish and sell books offline, there are those who do the same online, referring to their publications as ebooks.